DevMountain/AboutMe/README.md

     * ex.
 FamilyViewController.swift for Family detail scene
 3. Run the application in Simulator and ensure that you can navigate to each new detail view

+### Explain Your Choices

+Use your app to introduce yourself to three people.
+Describe your navigation hierarchy as you do so, and why the choices for Tabs, Navigation Controllers, and presentation styles make sense.

 ### Black Diamonds

 * Add an additional tab with Contact Information